Scott-Huang/Music-Game/README.md

 Add a menu screen for starting the game and set the game parameters.
 Circles will be canceled and give feedback after corresponding keys are pressed. --4/12/21

+The game can now be auto-generated given the chosen music file.
+It can extract the on-set strength of the music and generate circle patterns to fit the rhythm of the music. --4/19/21

 ### Environment set up
 The game is built by only python.
 Here is a list of packages used: